How this Helps

 (UTC format)enum

-(URL)Each upload task is used to add one metadata field only.
 If you want to add multiple fields, you’ll need to create a separate task for each - and make sure each field has a unique field_name.

 READY

-.To upload custom metadata, you’ll need to associate values with the correct media items in your dataset.
+To upload custom metadata, you’ll need to associate values with the correct media items in your dataset.
+Each entry must include:- A

 media_id

-– the metadata value for that imagemedia_id
+– the metadata value for that image

-assigned to each media item.media_id
+assigned to each media item. - Use these

-s to match your custom metadata with the corresponding images.Your custom metadata JSON file should follow this structure:
+s to match your custom metadata with the corresponding images.

 Each declaration creates a new upload task for a single field.
-You can repeat the process to add more fields—just ensure each field_name
+You can repeat the process to add more fields—just ensure eachfield_name

 is unique within the dataset.